jmalenko/www.jaro.cz/it-education.md

 - Robot Commander (see another chapter)
 - [Paper Airplane Worksheet](https://code.org/curriculum/course2/2/Activity2-RealLifeAlgorithms.pdf) - put steps in order, handle the algorithm to a friend, watch him or her to build it
 - [Teaching Graph Algorithms To Children Of All Ages](https://www.researchgate.net/publication/254462782_Teaching_graph_algorithms_to_children_of_all_ages) – Graphs from beginning, ends with shortest path algorithm.
 Includes ideas (activities, questions...) for the teacher.
 Age 5–17.
+- [introducing Algorithms](https://www.digitaltechnologieshub.edu.au/teachers/lesson-ideas/introducing-algorithms) – Color some fields in the grid such that we get a checkboard.
+Age 3-4.

 References:
 - To understand where the algortihm education for kids leads, refer to references in "Algorithms 2 – serious introduction" chapter.